samegod11/cli/.github/SECURITY.md

-If you discover a security issue in this repository, please submit it through the [GitHub Security Bug Bounty](https://hackerone.com/github).
+HIf you discover a security issue in this repository, please submit it through the [GitHub Security Bug Bounty](https://hackerone.com/github).

 Thanks for helping make GitHub safe for everyone.